Inderpreet-S/Inderpreet-S/README.md

 - 👋 Hi, I’m Inderpreet Singh
-- 👀 I’m interested in Blockchain, Cloud infra and mobile apps
+- 👀 I’m interested in Blockchain, Cloud infra and AI Enabled Apps
-- 🌱 I’m currently learning Flutter and Solana
+- 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on backend
+- 💞️ I’m looking to collaborate on backend and LLMs
 - 📫 How to reach me inderpreet.dadiala@gmail.com

 <!---